Search

 Provincial Advisor for Aboriginal Infant Development Program (AIDP)

 Dixie is the Provincial Advisor for Aboriginal Infant Development Programs (AIDP) in BC.
 This is a new position that she started in April 2023.
-25 years ago, she began working with AIDP in her home community of T̕sax̱is, on Northern Vancouver Island, as a consultant.
+Twenty-five years ago, she began working with AIDP in her home community of T̕sax̱is, on Northern Vancouver Island, as a consultant.
 She went on to work as an Infant Development Consultant (IDC) and as an Aboriginal Early Years Consultant in the Comox Valley.
 While working as an IDC, Dixie was also the Vancouver Island AIDP Regional Advisor for 12 years.

 Dixie has a remote office in the Comox Valley where she has the privilege and honour to live and work in the unceded traditional territories of the Pentlatch, E’iksan and K’ómoks First Nations.